Updated: April 10, 2025 16 mins read Published: March 05, 2024

 • Home security cameras — motion-activated sensors can turn on the camera to record suspicious activity

-• Autonomous vehicles (AVs) — continuously scanning the environment enables AVs to detect pedestrians, other vehicles, and potential hazards, all while navigating busy streets
+• Autonomous vehicles (AVs) — continuously scanning the environment enables AVs to detect objects in their path, such as pedestrians, other vehicles and potential hazards, all while navigating busy streets

 Segmenting and analyzing images

-Computer vision can be used for breaking images down into their constituent parts.
+Computer vision can be used to break up images into their constituent parts.
 This process, called segmenting, can mean separating foreground from background.
 It can also involve identifying specific regions of interest.
 This kind of analysis is crucial for tasks including:

-• Radiology — segmentation helps healthcare professionals identify abnormalities in medical images, including X-rays, MRIs, and CT scans
+• Radiology — image segmentation helps healthcare professionals identify abnormalities in medical images, including X-rays, MRIs, CT and PET scans

-• Automated content moderation — social media companies are using computer vision to detect unwanted content in images or videos automatically
+• Automated content moderation — social media companies use computer vision to automatically detect unwanted content in images or videos

 Understanding 3D structure and depth

-Computer vision technology isn’t just about flat images.
-Computer vision systems can perceive depth, grasp objects’ spatial relationships, shapes, and sizes in the real world, and construct 3D models from visual data.
+Computer vision systems can also perceive depth, grasp objects’ spatial relationships, decipher shapes and sizes in the real world and construct 3D models from visual data.
 Using computer vision in 3D object detection opens doors to applications such as:

 • Robotics — understanding the world in 3D helps household vacuum robots navigate complex environments